-The following are frequently asked questions about EOS Connection 2019, APFED’s Patient Education Conference.
+The following are frequently asked questions about EOS Connection, APFED’s Patient Education Conference.

 EOS Connection is APFED’s Annual Patient Education Conference.
-This event, now in our 17th year, is a terrific opportunity to meet patients and families, learn about eosinophil-associated diseases (EADs), gain practical management strategies, and hear research updates from experts in the field.
+This event, now in our 18th year, is a terrific opportunity to meet patients and families, learn about eosinophil-associated diseases, gain practical management strategies, and hear research updates from experts in the field.

-Eos Connection 2019 promises to be no different!
-Attendees will learn approaches to management of eosinophil-associated diseases, the latest research and interact with patients, caregivers, and health care professionals.
-Dynamic sessions, Q&A opportunities and informal gatherings will allow you to tap into a knowledgeable, forward-thinking community that will inspire and empower you.
+EOS Connection 2020 promises to be no different!
+Attendees will learn approaches to the management of eosinophil-associated diseases, the latest research and interact with patients, caregivers, and health care professionals.
+Dynamic sessions, Q&A opportunities, and informal gatherings will allow you to tap into a knowledgeable, forward-thinking community that will inspire and empower you.

 The conference also provides an opportunity to make new and lifelong connections with other patients and caregivers who “get it”!